adilp/git-stacked-diffs/README.md

 **When to use Stack:**
 - You want a simple, local-first tool
 - You're comfortable with Git and GitHub CLI
-- You don't need automated PR management
 - You value simplicity and control
+- You want optional PR automation without cloud dependencies

 **When to use Graphite:**
-- You want automated PR creation/updating
-- You need team collaboration features
+- You need advanced team collaboration features
 - You want a web UI for visualization
+- You need enterprise features

 ## Troubleshooting